 Q: Do you encourage campus visits by prospective applicants and those who have been admitted to the MTS program?

-A: We welcome campus visits from those who are considering applying to the MTS program and encourage prospective students to visit during the spring or the fall semester of the year before their application is due.
-Those who are interested in visiting campus should contact firstname.lastname@example.org, Graduate Studies Coordinator for the program, to arrange a convenient time to visit classes and to meet with the MTS director, faculty in their area of interest, and current students in the program.
+A: Due to COVID restrictions, we are not able to welcome visitors to campus at this time.
+Those who are interested in a online "visit" should contact firstname.lastname@example.org, Graduate Studies Coordinator for the program, to schedule a phone call or online meeting with the MTS director, faculty in their area of interest, and current students in the program.